greeshma101/scRNA-analysis-and-DC/README.md

 - Mixed linear models
 - Regression techniques

-This experience helped me realize just how deep statistical methods run in biology,and how critical they are for navigating its complexity and variability in some biological aspects.
+This experience helped me realize just how deep statistical methods run in biology, and how critical they are for navigating its complexity and variability in some biological aspects.

 As research becomes increasingly **omics data driven**, I’ve been particularly motivated by the potential of high-throughput datasets to reveal cellular-level mechanisms.
-This has driven me to independently explore and apply computational workflows to publicly available biological datasets.
+This has driven me to independently explore and apply computational workflows.

 ---

 ## 🔬 Current Research Focus

-My recent work focuses on understanding **retinal cell extracellular vesicles (EV) communication and degeneration in glaucoma**, through analysis of **transcriptomic and proteomic** data.EVs are critical mediators of cell-to-cell communication, transferring proteins, lipids, and nucleic acids that modulate physiological and pathological processes in recipient cells
+My recent work focuses on understanding **retinal cell extracellular vesicles (EV) communication and degeneration in glaucoma**, through analysis of **transcriptomic and proteomic** data.
+EVs are critical mediators of cell-to-cell communication, transferring proteins, lipids, and nucleic acids that modulate physiological and pathological processes in recipient cells.

 ---